A young man stands in stairwell holding paper coffee cup and scans his mobile phone.

 2. Unlike secured credit cards, unsecured cards don’t require a security deposit.

-3. In order to qualify for an unsecured credit card, you usually need to have some credit history.
+3. To qualify for an unsecured credit card, you usually need to have some credit history.

 How unsecured credit cards work

-“Unsecured” in this case means that the debt is not secured by collateral, such as a deposit that the lender or card issuer can keep if you fail to make payments.
-This type of debt is typically slightly riskier for lenders to issue because it doesn’t require collateral.
-So, the terms of an unsecured credit card are based on the borrower’s credit rating, ability to pay, application information, and other factors.
+Unsecured debt is typically riskier for lenders.
+Because of this risk, the terms of an unsecured credit card are based on the borrower’s credit rating, ability to pay, application information, and other factors.

-Examples of “secured” debt may be car loans or mortgage loans, which are “secured,” or backed by collateral—a house, a car—that helps ensure that the lender can get some of their money back in the event of nonpayment.
+Examples of “secured” debt may be car loans or mortgage loans, which are “secured”, or backed by collateral—a house or a car.
+Collateral helps ensure that the lender can get some of their money back in the event of nonpayment.
 Unsecured credit card debt has no such requirement.

 Unsecured credit card interest rates

-Credit card borrowers promise to repay the money, and they pay interest on the debt (unless they pay their full balance each month by the due date).
+As part of your credit card agreement, you promise to repay the money you borrow against your credit limit.
+In addition, you agree to pay interest on the debt (unless you pay your full balance each month by the due date).
 Credit cards tend to have higher interest rates than car loans or mortgages, partly because credit card debt is riskier for banks.

-Borrowers who have a good credit score are typically less risky for banks to lend to, so these borrowers tend to get offered a lower interest rate, or annual percentage rate (APR).
-The same credit card may offer different APRs to applicants based on their credit history, among other factors.
+Borrowers who have a good credit score are typically less risky for banks to lend to.
+Credit card issuers tend to offer these borrowers a lower interest rate, or annual percentage rate (APR).
+The same credit card company may offer different APRs to applicants based on their credit history and other factors.

 What do you need to apply for an unsecured credit card?